jayasio/jayasio/README.md

 ### Hallo! 👋
-I'm a UI/UX designer.
-Dart and Flutter amateur.
+I'm an interaction designer and maker.

 https://jayas.me